Tuesday, 20 November

 Two themes run through this year’s conference – climate change implications for insurers and consumer trust and confidence in our sector.

 Prime Minister Jacinda Ardern has called Climate Change the nuclear-free issue for her generation.
 The Government is embarking on major changes to address the challenges ahead.
 The insurance sector globally and locally faces significant risks and opportunities, so we will explore in some depth what these are.
 Hon.
 Kris Faafoi, Minister for Civil Defence and Commerce and Consumer Affairs will open the conference.

 For any Government, the complexity and cost of reducing climate change risk through adaptation is immense.

 These international perspectives will be accompanied by on the ground New Zealand insights.

-After a panel discussion involving some of our speakers and the chief executives of Allianz New Zealand, Marc Guppy, and Tower’s Richard Harding, Executive Director of market research company UMR, Stephen Mills, will present research on public perceptions of climate change and trust and confidence in our sector.
+After a panel discussion involving some of our speakers and the chief executives of Allianz New Zealand, Marc Guppy, and Tower’s Richard Harding, CEO of market research company UMR, David Talbot, will present research on public perceptions of climate change and trust and confidence in our sector.
 This will bridge our two themes for the day before the lunch break.

 After lunch, we'll talk about trust, which is so fundamental for a sector whose credibility hinges on the delivery of a promise.